Josh Norris: International play

 Norris competed at the 2017 IIHF World U18 Championships where he helped Team USA win a gold medal.
 The following year, Norris was named to Team USA to compete at the 2018 World Junior Ice Hockey Championships.
 He played in all seven games on the way to a bronze medal.
 Following Team USA's 4–2 defeat to Sweden in the semifinals, Norris was named U.S. Player of the Game.

 On December 23, 2018, Norris was selected to compete at the 2019 World Junior Ice Hockey Championships, and was later named an alternate captain alongside Michigan Wolverines' teammate Quinn Hughes.
 He appeared in all seven of the team's seven games and finished fourth in team scoring with three goals and six points.
 Team USA advanced to the championship final, but lost to Finland to earn the silver medal.
 Norris scored to tie the game at two in third period before Kaapo Kakko responded to win the game.

 Personal life

 Norris selected by the San Jose Sharks at the 2017 NHL entry draft.

 Norris is the son of Canadian former NHL player Dwayne Norris and his American wife Traci.
 Josh spent much of his first 11 years growing up in Germany, where his father played professionally, and he speaks fluent German.
-The family returned to the United States after the 2006–07 season and settled in Oxford, Michigan, where his father was his coach in youth hockey.
+The family returned to the United States after the 2009-10 season and settled in Oxford, Michigan, where his father was his coach in youth hockey.

 Norris is a good friend of former Ottawa Senators teammate Brady Tkachuk.
 The two played together on USNTDP teams and in the world junior championships.

+Norris and Quinn Hughes were also both on USNTDP teams together, and college roommates for two years at the University of Michigan.
+Hughes had previously described Norris as his best friend in news reports, but in November 2024 Hughes also received his first-ever game-misconduct and ejection from a hockey game for cross-checking Norris from behind in a game between Ottawa and Vancouver.